Results week: Young women graduates shaping the future

 Graduation season is upon us, with many young people across the UK this week receiving their long anticipated exam results.

-It is a pivotal moment, the culmination of years of academic endeavor and the beginning of a new chapter called ‘adulthood’.
-At Camfed partner schools in rural Africa, thousands of girls are celebrating being the first graduates in their families.
-Recently in Ghana, 1,500 Mastercard Foundation Scholars at Camfed gathered for a Senior High School graduation ceremony on the theme of ‘Shaping the future of young women’.
+It is a pivotal moment, the culmination of years of academic endeavour and the beginning of a new chapter called ‘adulthood’.
+At CAMFED partner schools in rural Africa, thousands of girls are celebrating being the first graduates in their families.
+Recently in Ghana, 1,500 Mastercard Foundation Scholars at CAMFED gathered for a Senior High School graduation ceremony on the theme of ‘Shaping the future of young women’.